Structure of the atom

 The following is a simplified overview of the structure of the atom.

 The composition of an atom is - in classical physics - principally 'empty space'.
 Its mass is concentrated within the central nucleus which is composed of a specific number of nucleons.
 Nucleons are either protons or neutrons, and the total number of nucleons is assigned the symbol A (also known as the mass number).
-The total number of protons within the nucleus is called the atomic number and assigned the symbol Z. Protons and neutrons are each assigned a relative mass of 1.
-Protons are positively charged, and neutrons have no charge.
+The total number of protons within the nucleus is called the atomic number and assigned the symbol Z (the A and Z symbols are always italicized in atomic physics).
+Protons and neutrons are each assigned a relative mass of one.

 - A (mass number): total number of nucleons = protons + neutrons